guyreading/terrabot/README.md

 2. Create your TerraBot conda environment:
 `conda env create --file terrabot-conda-file.yml`
 3. Re-create the most recent faction-picker-bot experiment pipeline: `dvc repro`
+4. Look at the dvc `params.yaml` file if you'd like to adjust managed aspects of the current model, else you can adjust the training script yourself.
+Looking at `dvc.yaml` will show you the data creation/model training pipeline.
+After having run `dvc repro` the first time, on changing the model you can run `dvc metrics show` to compare your model with the current model.

 ## Organisation of repo
 Currently, there are two main aspects to the repository: